 What we do

-Curating is narrowing the gap between creating knowledge and communication.
+Curating narrows the gap between creating knowledge and communication.
 Our philosophy is inspired by the concept of creating collections of things.
 The act of collecting is about constructing knowledge (information and emotional) through explanation and stories.
 Possessing that knowledge bestows a person power.
 It is the curator’s purpose to share that knowledge (and its power) as widely and equitably as possible through brilliant communication and interpretation.

 What Do We provide?